aykutozdemir/binance_api/README.md

 ## Usage

-Simply pass your trading pair to the `BINANCEPRICE` function:
+Simply pass your trading pair to the functions:

     =BINANCEPRICE("ROSEUSDT")      // Current price of ROSEUSDT
     =BINANCEHIGHPRICE("ROSEUSDT")  // Highest price of ROSEUSDT in last 24 hr